jhellingman/tei2html/Wiki/Installation.md

 Saxon-HE requires Java.

-Make sure that the java executables can be found on the path.
+Make sure the java executables can be found on the path.

 If you do not have Java, you can download it from http://java.com/en/